BANGKO SENTRAL NG PILIPINAS (PHILIPPINES)

 The Bangko Sentral ng Pilipinas (BSP) is the central bank of the Republic of the Philippines.
 It was established on 3 July 1993 pursuant to the provisions of the 1987 Philippine Constitution and the New Central Bank Act of 1993.
 The BSP took over from the Central Bank of Philippines, which was established on 3 January 1949, as the country’s central monetary authority.
 The BSP enjoys fiscal and administrative autonomy from the National Government in the pursuit of its mandated responsibilities

 The Central Bank of Philippines needed a Time Attendance system that’s able to accurately record and manage employees within the premises.
 Jakin ID catered for them and provided them the following solutions:

 - Jakin ID Fingerprint and Smart Card units were deployed.

 - Network ready with built in RJ-45 LAN connectivity allows multiple site installations (scalability) with unified data synchronisation that reduces administration time and unnecessary additional costs.

-- Third party software integration allows customisable Time Attendance software using components of the Jakin ID SOAP SDK.
+- Third party software integration allows customisable Time Attendance software using components of the Jakin ID SOAP/API.

-- Transaction logs gathered from the Jakin ID terminals are processed by TA software to generate employee reports and payroll calculations when needed on demand.
+- Transaction logs gathered from the Jakin ID terminals are processed by AMS software to generate employee reports and payroll calculations when needed on demand.